 This Scholarship is targeted at females working in the area of prenatal, child and family health, development and well being.

-The purpose of the Scholarship is to enable the successful applicant to undertake further studies or research overseas or in Australia.
+The purpose of the Scholarship is to support the successful applicant to undertake further studies and/or research in Australia or overseas.

 Benefits and conditions

 In 2021, value of the scholarship is for costs up to $8,000.
 More than one scholarship may be awarded.